Best Things to Do in Madrid, Spain

 Founded on the royal collection, the museum houses the best compilation of Spanish art to be found anywhere.
 My favorite piece is Las Meninas by Diego Velázquez, but there’s plenty to keep even a museum-hater entertained.
 Plan your visit and buy your tickets here.
 But note the times when admission is free.

-There are other great museums in Madrid, but if time is short— the Prado is the one to see.
+Although there are other great museums in Madrid, if time is short— the Prado is the one to see.

 Madrid Recommendation #7 – Real Madrid Stadium (Metro Stop: Santiago Bernabéu)

 Soccer (aka football) fans will get a kick from touring Santiago Bernabéu stadium in the northern part of the city— home of the Real Madrid football club.
 The tour includes a birds-eye view of the interior of the stadium, the museum, and an up-close look at the trophy collection.
-A photo with the Champions Cup and other optional novelties can be added for a fee.
+And for a fee, a photo with the Champions Cup and other optional novelties can be added.
 Plan a visit and purchase tickets here.

 Madrid Recommendation #8 – Las Ventas Bullring (Metro Stop: Las Ventas)